The best ways to dry out your wet running shoes and walking boots

 Boot Dryers

 Amazon sells Drysure Extreme boot dryers, which I put in my boots every night.
 These slip nicely into the boot and remove any moisture and smells from sweat.
 They do not require any batteries or produce any heat due to how they work.
 They can be used anywhere without damaging the boot.
-I have used it on camps with the scouts.
+I have used it at camps with the scouts.

 Sunshine

-One of the best, natural ways to dry your footwear is to leave them out in the air/ Whilst this will take time, it won’t cause any damage to boots to dry slowly over a period of time.
+One of the best, natural ways to dry your footwear is to leave them out in the air/ Whilst this will take time, it won’t cause any damage to boots to dry slowly over time.
 If you have a porch where you can leave them to dry, sunshine will be your best option.

 The Bottom Line